bureson/nn-compass/scenes/dilemma11.md

  - Next: middlesection

 # Description
-In your team, all team members are trained to perform a certain quality control of the products to ensure proper quality.
+In your team, all team members are trained to perform a certain quality control.
 The control is a visual test that should be done in a strict order, sitting by a desk.

 It has come to your attention that a few team members have made arrangements with their colleagues so they don't actually perform this task anymore.
 The team has simply divided the tasks amongst them, so everything gets done, but not everybody is conducting the quality control.
 The excuses for not conducting quality control are e.g. doctor's orders and back pains when sitting in specific positions.

 Nobody consulted you and nobody directly told you about these arrangements - it is something that you have sniffed out yourself.

 How do you address these arrangements?

 # Choice